The newborn phase is the make it or break it phase of breastfeeding.

-However, usually, one month is a long while for parents to last without resorting to a pacifier, especially.
+However, usually, one month is a long while for parents to last without resorting to a pacifier.

 I know because I used one immediately (the only way baby, and I, slept).

-So, try to use them sparingly (I took the pacifier out once my baby was falling asleep) and properly (don’t forget about paced bottle feeding!) and you should be fine!
+So, if you must use one, try to use them sparingly (I took the pacifier out once my baby was falling asleep) and properly (don’t forget about paced bottle feeding!) and you should be fine!

 3. Get Lots of Skin to Skin

 Immediate skin-to-skin post-delivery is essential to breastfeeding success.

 Another study found that disruption or delay in skin-to-skin may negatively affect not only a baby’s ability to self-latch and breastfeed effectively but also the bond between mother and baby (9).